How to make health and wellness decisions informed by ‘evidenced-based’ practices

 How can I find evidence-based information to support my health care?

-We can’t overemphasize the importance of seeking out the best sources of accurate information and avoiding the pitfalls designed to feed you misinformation.
-It’s been shown that accessing less reliable health information online can increase worrying and tension with family members and lead to postponement of medical care or reluctance to follow a health care plan.
+It’s critically important to seek out the best sources of accurate information and avoid the pitfalls designed to feed you misinformation.
+It’s been shown that accessing less reliable health information online can increase worrying and tension with family members and lead to postponement of medical care or reluctance to follow a health and wellness plan.

 While the sheer amount of information available can seem overwhelming, there are free, readily available resources that can help.
 Many have pulled together the best health information based on scientific evidence and research.